chexxor/purescript-documentation-discussion/02-Context-or-Narrative/Our-Outcome-Ideas.md

 # Our Outcome Ideas

+## Goal: The top 30 dependencies used in PS' ecosystem have examples and counterexamples in all of their Pursuit docs.

+### How: A community-curated "ACME" Spago project

+We make a version of Justin Woo's "ACME" Spago project ([project](https://github.com/justinwoo/acme-spago) & [resulting docs](https://jusrin.dev/acme-spago/)).
+For packages that are lacking docs or are maintained by core contributors who won't respond quickly, we could use Spago to override those packages with a version supplied by a community member that includes more documentation.

+All changes should be accepted with little questioning.
+However, the project should heavily warn against people using the resulting package set in production as one could easily introduce malware here.

 This small change will address the FP Slack persistence issue:
 - When a question on the `#purescript` Slack channel gets answered, request the person who asked it to post the question on StackOverflow and link to the question in the chatroom.
 - Then, let someone (whether the answerer or someone who saw it) "answer" that question and give credit it to the answerer.